damienld/damienld/README.md

 - 👋 Hi, I’m @damienld
 - 👀 I’m interested in Data Science and Sports
-- 🌱 I’m currently learning Machine Learning Engineering after completing training as a Data Scientist.
+- 🌱 I have recently achieved Data Scientist and Machine Learning Engineer trainings.
-- 💞️ I have developped various projects like https://datamotogp.eu/
+- 💞️ I have also developped various projects in C# like https://datamotogp.eu/

 <!---
 damienld/damienld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.